joknarf/hasrv/README.md

 primary not available

-with -auto will give a server according to client ip to be used to load balance to different servers can replace haproxy which stays a spof in infrastructure
+with -auto will give a server according to client ip to be used to load balance to different servers.
+can be used to replace haproxy which stays a spof in infrastructure

 ```shell
 Example: